-Every region offers great tourist attractions and has it’s own unique character, from the Vendée or Côte D’Azur beaches to the Mountains of the Alps or Pyrénées, from the Vineyards of the Loire or Rhône to the history of Dordogne, Provence or Normandy.
+France is the word’s most visited country and we think we know the reason why.
+Every region offers great tourist attractions and has it’s own unique character, from the beautiful spacious beaches of the Vendée or the stunning scenery of the Côte D’Azur to the impressive mountains of the French Alps or Pyrénées, to the picturesque vineyards of the Loire or Rhône to the history of Dordogne, Provence or Normandy.

 France for Families has a wealth of tourist information on each region including the best towns, attractions, vineyards, beaches and kids favourites, as well as practical information on eating out, shopping, weather….
 The vast majority of the places listed have been personally visited by either ourselves or friends and relatives.
 We are continually extending the site content so we welcome feedback of any kind.